-- Volume of reading refers to the amount of reading a student does for personal interest, pleasure or learning (Schaffner et al., 2013). - Reading for enjoyment refers to the goals, uses, purposes, reasons and benefits students have for reading in school and out of school (Pitzer & Skinner, 2017).
+- 1. Volume of reading refers to the amount of reading a student does for personal interest, pleasure or learning (Schaffner, Schiefele, & Ulferts, 2013). - 2.
+Reading for enjoyment refers to the goals, uses, purposes, reasons and benefits students have for reading in school and out of school (Pitzer & Skinner, 2017).

-• Motivations for reading refer to students' attention, effort, interest, and value for reading a particular text with a unique set of tasks and questions related to it (Educational Testing Service, 2019).
+3. Motivations for reading refer to students' attention, effort, interest, and value for reading a particular text with a unique set of tasks and questions related to it (NAEP Reading Special Study, 2019).